 [HISTORY: Adopted by the Council of the Municipality of Murrysville 7-20-2005 by Ord.
 No. 686-05; amended in its entirety 6-21-2017 by Ord.
 No. 975-17.
 Subsequent amendments noted where applicable.]

-Municipal facilities are intended to serve the interests of the citizens of Murrysville in: 1) conduct of government; and 2) accommodating lawful public assembly and recreational uses.
-The following policy shall govern use of some specific municipal facilities:
+Municipal facilities are intended to serve the interests of the citizens of Murrysville in conduct of government and accommodating lawful public assembly and recreational uses.
+The following policy shall govern use of specific municipal facilities:

 Municipal offices.
-The use of municipal offices, including the Council Chambers, Board Room, and Conference Room No. 1, shall be restricted to the conduct of government and the activities directly related thereto.
-These activities must be sponsored and attended by an elected or appointed municipal official, the Chief Administrator, or an immediate staff member with approval of the Chief Administrator.
+The use of municipal offices including Council Chambers, Board Room, and Conference Room No. 1 shall be restricted to the conduct of government and the activities directly related thereto.
+These activities must be sponsored and attended by an elected or an appointed municipal official, the Chief Administrator, or an immediate staff member with approval of the Chief Administrator.
 Any exceptions must be approved by the Chief Administrator.
 In the event of a denial, the Chief Administrator's decision may be appealed by a requesting body to the Municipal Council.

-Community center, parks, and other areas maintained for the public access.
+Community center, parks, and other areas maintained for public access.
 Any financially responsible adult over 18 may apply for use of these facilities for a lawful assembly.
-No commercial activities that exclusively benefit any person(s) shall be permitted, with the exception of community-sponsored or municipality-organized events, such as Community Day, and classes, teaching, or training sessions that provide a material benefit to the Murrysville community.
+No commercial activities that exclusively benefit any person(s) shall be permitted with the exception of community-sponsored or municipality-organized events, classes, teaching, and/or training sessions that provide a material benefit to the Murrysville community.

 The Municipality reserves the right of a twenty-one-day review of all applications prior to approval or denial of a request.